Skip to main content

 2. Create New Thread: Click the + button to show thread options

-4. Start Chatting: Interact with Goose directly from the agent panel
+4. Start Chatting: Interact with goose directly from the agent panel

 Advanced Configuration

-By default, Goose will use the provider and model defined in your configuration file.
+By default, goose will use the provider and model defined in your configuration file.
 You can override this for specific ACP configurations using the GOOSE_PROVIDER and GOOSE_MODEL environment variables.

-The following Zed settings example configures two Goose agent instances.
+The following Zed settings example configures two goose agent instances.
 This is useful for:

 • Comparing model performance on the same task